 The Coalition also created infographics indicating rates of low birth weight and preterm birth by legislative district to educate state legislators about birth outcomes in their districts.”

 The MCH coalition wrote a statement on Dr. Princess Dennar and the Tulane University School of Medicine.
 This statement highlights why we need more Black doctors in New Orleans, and states how we would be willing support efforts to in medical schools and hospital systems to increase the number of Black medical providers and birth workers in New Orleans.

 Read the open letter here:

-Dr. Clare Daniel, a co-convenor for the MCH coalition, and Demetrice Smith, and CNM and member of the coalition, were interviewed during an episode of the “Pregnancy, Parenting, & Politics podcast”.
+Dr. Clare Daniel, a co-convenor for the MCH coalition, and Demetrice Smith, a certified nurse midwife and member of the coalition, were interviewed during an episode of the “Pregnancy, Parenting, & Politics podcast”.
 During this podcast, hosted by Jeanne Faulkner, Clare and Demetrice discussed how lifting restrictions on midwives (eliminating the collaborative practice agreement) could improve pregnancy outcomes in New Orleans.